ggerganov/llama.cpp/README.md

 # llama-for-kobold

 A self contained distributable from Concedo that exposes llama.cpp function bindings, allowing it to be used via a simulated Kobold API endpoint.

+What does it mean?
+You get llama.cpp with a fancy UI, persistent stories, editing tools, save formats, memory, world info, author's note, characters, scenarios and everything Kobold and Kobold Lite have to offer.
+In a tiny package under 1 MB in size, excluding model weights.

 ![Preview](preview.png)

+## Usage
+- Windows binaries are provided in the form of **llamacpp.dll** but if you feel worried go ahead and rebuild it yourself.
+- Weights are not included, you can use the llama.cpp quantize.exe to generate them from your official weight files (or download them from...places).
+- To run, simply clone the repo and run `llama_for_kobold.py [ggml_quant_model.bin] [port]`, and then connect with Kobold or Kobold Lite.
+- By default, you can connect to http://localhost:5001 (you can also use https://lite.koboldai.net/?local=1&port=5001).

 ## Considerations
 - Don't want to use pybind11 due to dependencies on MSVCC